THE RAGE | A low budget film maker’s success story?

 1/ The world of the drama already exists and every department and every cast and crew member knows pretty much exactly what’s expected of them.
 On a low budget when largely you may be working with amateurs, this shortcut makes it easier to get your point across.
 Luckily I had a pretty high end cast and crew behind me.

 2/ You have a ready made audience who will very quickly buy into what you present them if you do it well enough.
 That audience will share, talk about and generally stay interested in your product.
 I doubt if this had not been called a 28 Days fan film, whether we would have had 1.7 million hits at this stage.

 So how did it come about?
 I had been directing theatre shows for many years now and had some great successes during that time, but theatre shows are fleeting and soon are gone.
 I eventually figured that in making films I can create things which last much much longer and, well some of the time at least, have fun doing it.

 My other reasons for making films were more business related.
 I had lost faith in the reliability of my “regular gigs” – IE those that I rely on to pay my bills.
 I came to the conclusion that it was no longer enough to just be good at what I do.
 Cut backs had forced regular fight gigs to write the fights out of the productions rather than pay for a fight director.
 This is crippling for a freelancer, so my hope was that down this route I might be able to, somewhere down the line, stabilize my income.
 There was always the thinking too that at some point I would no longer be physically fit enough to direct fight sequences and that’s got to be on the mind of any fight arranger or stunt person.

-In changing my site to a wordpress (effectively blog hosting) place I felt a word about this mini series was necessary, but stay tuned: It is my aim to produce three full length director’s commentaries on the series, where I will let you in on some of the secrets, as well as the trials and trepidations of completing such a film on a budget of next to nothing.
+NOTE In changing my website to a wordpress site (effectively blog hosting) I felt a word about this mini series was necessary, but stay tuned: It is my aim to produce three full length director’s commentaries on the series, where I will let you in on some of the secrets, as well as the trials and trepidations of completing such a film on a budget of next to nothing.